-Bubble charts – Introduction & Overview
+Bubble Charts – Introduction & Overview

 Assume, you have a table with 3 related dimensions of data.
 Then, how do you represent it on a flat 2D chart?
 Is it by Placing three column charts side by side, one for each dimension?.
 Or use two XY-plot charts?.
-However, the earlier mentioned approaches will be very ineffective in putting together all the 3 parameters in single elegant visualization chart.
-Therefore, It is Time to address the issue with world of bubble charts.
+However, the earlier mentioned approaches will be very ineffective in putting together all the 3 parameters in a single elegant visualization chart.
+Therefore, It is Time to address the issue with the world of charts.

 What are bubble charts?

-Bubble charts plot the given data which is defined in terms of three distinct numeric parameters.
+The charts plot the given data which is defined in terms of three distinct numeric parameters.
 They allow the comparison of entities.
 Also, when it comes to their relative positions with respect to each numeric axis and their size as well.

 Usually, Column charts and line charts have only 2 axes – a numeric axis and a categorical axis.
 The Y-Axis is the numeric axis for column and collection charts.
 So, this means that the quantitative magnitude of the plot is indicated by the position of the plot with respect to the Y-axis.
-Further, Bubble charts are different because both axes of a bubble chart are numeric.
+Further, they are different because both axes of a bubble chart are numeric.
 Hence, the positioning of the bubble plot is an indicator of two numeric values.
 The area of the bubble plot (or the scatter blot bubble size) can be an indicator of the magnitude of the third numeric characteristic.

-Use case of Bubble Charts
+Use case of Charts

 The bubble graphs are used to help you manage your investments in equities better.
-The X-axis and the Y-axis are used to denote Age of Investment and Return on Investment respectively.
+The X-axis and the Y-axis are used to denote the Age of Investment and Return on Investment respectively.
 Apart from these 2 parameters, what is the 3rd parameter that you would be interested in?
-Obviously, how much possess you invested in a particular equity?
+Obviously, how much possess you invested in particular equity?
 So that is denoted by the area of the bubble plot.
 Quite clearly, Here A has the largest RoI and the largest investment size as well.

 But, you could have made that out from the data desk itself.
 How did the bubble graph help you?
 Since we have taken up a very basic example, only 5 investments have been shown here.
 But in reality, the number of investments will become much higher.
 In that case, the bubble chart will help you form a mental visualization of all the data available to us.

-4 quadrants of Bubble Charts
+4 quadrants of Chart of Bubble

 Quadrant 1 – Best investments